cgorringe/pmosaic/README.md

 #### MacOS using Homebrew

-The Judy library appears to have been [removed](https://github.com/Homebrew/homebrew-core/issues/1562) from Homebrew so it might not be so easy to install.
-Try downloading from above link and compile from source.
+The Judy library appears to have been [removed](https://github.com/Homebrew/homebrew-core/issues/1562) from Homebrew so you'll need to compile from source, which I've included in the **zips** directory or you can download it from the above link.
+See instructions below.
 Then install ImageMagick:

 ```
 brew install imagemagick